aloutfi/aloutfi/README.md

 ### Hello there, I'm Andrew (he/him/his) 👋

-I'm a Software Engineer currently based in Columbia, Missouri with specialization in python and *nix technologies.
+I'm a Software Engineer currently based in Columbia, Missouri, with specialization in python and *nix technologies.
 I’ve worked in web, IoT, cloud, DevOps, and Machine Learning problem domains.

 - 🔭 I’m currently working on making a blog on GitHub.
 I have a lot of opinions, and would like to share them.
 More to come on this soon. :wink:
 - 🌱 I’m currently learning Google Cloud Platform and Kubernetes